 When is Form 1098-T due?

 Colleges, universities and other institutions that issue Form 1098-T are required to provide a copy of the form to the student by Jan.
 31 of the year following the tax year in which the expenses were paid.
-So a 1098-T for tuition paid in 2020 is supposed to be in the student’s hands by Jan.
-31, 2021.

 The form isn’t due to the IRS until Feb.
 28 if filed by mail or March 31 if filed electronically.
 This way, if a student receives an incorrect 1098-T, they could have time to contact the college or university and request a correction before the school sends the information to the IRS.